hewliyang/hewliyang.tech/README.md

   - manifest.webmanifest
 - Modify file `src/styles/global.css` with your own light and dark styles
 - Create / edit posts for your blog within `src/pages/posts/` with .mdx file(s)
-- Optional:
-  - Fonts: This theme sets the body element to the font family `font-mono`, located in the global css file `src/styles/global.css`.
-You can change fonts by removing the variant `font-mono`, after which TailwindCSS will default to the `font-sans` [font family stack](https://tailwindcss.com/docs/font-family).

 ## Adding posts